zhezhaozoe/thanos/README.md

 samples.
 It can provide quantitative information about the abundance of genes or pathways, using a normalization strategy that allows comparison of depth scores across samples.
-The framework is the same whether you want to analyze MAGs or contigs.
+The framework is the same whether you want to analyze MAGs or contigs: an HMM profile for the genes of interest is searched in the protein sequences derived from the MAGs or contigs, then a score is calculated based on the depths of the HMMER hits.
+You can also visualize the results with customizable plots.

 ## Installation